adamhsparks/ReProduce_Open_Data_Materials_and_Code/content/home/materials.md

  css_class = ""
 +++

-{{% staticref "files/reproduce_session5.zip" %}}**Download the files for the hands-on exercise**{{% /staticref %}}
+{{% staticref "files/reproduce_session5.zip" %}}**Download the file for the hands-on exercise**{{% /staticref %}}

+In this hands-on activity we will go through setting up an [OSF](https://osf.io) account (if you do not already have one), upload materials to OSF, documenting them with metadata and create a very brief research compendium that describes the data set to upload to OSF to create a complete research compendium and repository for sharing.

-The downloadable file, {{% staticref "files/reproduce_session5.zip" %}}reproduce_session5.zip{{% /staticref %}}, contains five files.
-These files will be used in a hands-on exercise where you create your own research compendium using these files, or your own if you wish.
-The zip file includes the following files that can be used if you do not have your own:
+The downloadable file, {{% staticref "files/reproduce_session5.zip" %}}**reproduce_session5.zip**{{% /staticref %}}, contains five files.
+These files will be used in a hands-on exercise where you create your own research compendium using these files, or your own files if you wish.
+The downloadable zip file includes the following files that can be used if you do not have your own:

 * example-manuscript.docx - An example MS Word document manuscript